The Lady of Cofitachequi

-The Lady of Cofitachequi was a Native American woman who served as a Orada of the town called Cofitachequi by the “Muskogeans” during the 16th century.
-She was described by Spanish chroniclers as possessing beautiful physical attributes as well as excellent mental capabilities.
-Her people did not originally speak the Muskogean language, proof is in other villagers from her kingdom's domains also spoke the a mother language to “Siouan” Catawban tongues.
-Even though she is best known for her encounter with the Spanish conquistador, Hernando De Soto, her historical importance is that she ruled over the extensive Kingdom of Cofitachequi and had thousands of subjects including slaves.
-Cofitachequi was one of the wealthiest kingdoms of the 16th century.
-As part of the Mississippian culture, her kingdom enjoyed political centralization and agricultural production.
-Under the leadership of The Lady of Cofitachuqui, trade within the provinces guaranteed access to food, weapons, minerals, and raw materials.
-As a woman, her power was such that she exercised control over subordinate chiefdoms which reached far into North Carolina.
-The Spaniards recognized her power as among the greatest of the Southeast chiefs.
+The Lady of Cofitachequi was a Native American woman who served as a Orata of Cofitachequi during the mid-16th century.
+Though best known for her encounter with the Spanish conquistador, Hernando de Soto, the Lady is also significant as evidence of gender equality in Mississippian society, being the head of a large, multilingual and multiethnic empire.
+Under the leadership of the Lady of Cofitachequi, trade within the provinces guaranteed access to food, weapons, minerals, and raw materials.
+The Lady also was able to exercise control over subordinate chiefdoms which reached far into North Carolina.
+The Spaniards recognized her power as among the greatest of the Southeast leaders.